← Part of Ignite AI Consulting

 Lane B — AI Central

-AI carries the labor, with checks between every step.
+AI produces the outputs, with checks between every step.

 The Four Anchors